numbers0580/web-module-challenge-scope-and-closure/README.md

 var addSix = createBase(6);
 addSix(10); // returns 16
 addSix(21); // returns 27

+function createBase(starterValue) {
+  return function(addedValue) {
+    return addedValue + starterValue;
+  }
+}
 ```

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!
+Okay, after researching both for a while, I can admit that before today, I viewed Functional Programming as Object-Oriented Programming since both do look similar in how
+functions/methods handle operations on variables and returns values, as well as how variables behave.
+Now, I see many different takes on the definitions of Functional Programming
+and Object-Oriented Programming, but I haven't been able to make sense of the purported differences, yet.

 ## Resources